ghfbsd/deroff/README.md

 alphabetic (numbers or punctuation).

 * Process in-line equations even in .so inclusions.
-This seems reasonable since eqn usually is piped from soelim, so in-line equations get processed there by troff.
+This seems reasonable since eqn input usually is piped from soelim, so in-line equations should get processed there by troff too.

 * Expanded the list of troff requests to ignore